Venice Airport Buses

 company, has comfortable coaches with room for your luggage beneath the

 passenger compartment.
-Buses run nonstop between the airport and Piazzale
+"Venezia Express" coaches run nonstop between VCE and Piazzale

 Roma.
 See page 2 of this article